GSA/digitalgov.gov/content/posts/2014-11-03-cfpbs-ideabox-an-open-source-internal-ideation-platform.md

 url: /2014/11/03/cfpbs-ideabox-an-open-source-internal-ideation-platform/
 date: 2014-11-03 10:00:00 -0400
 title: 'CFPB&#8217;s IdeaBox: an Open-Source Internal Ideation Platform'
-summary: 'IdeaBox is an application that helps an organization collect ideas, organize them, and solicit comments and votes on the ideas.  &amp;nbsp; Do you want to build an innovation program at your organization?
+summary: 'IdeaBox is an application that helps an organization collect ideas, organize them, and solicit comments and votes on the ideas. &nbsp; Do you want to build an innovation program at your organization?
 Learn how you can leverage resources from IdeaBox, the Consumer Financial Protection Bureau&rsquo;s initiative to generate, incubate, and implement'
 authors:
   - monte-desai
 categories: